A visual guide to modern Japanese fiction (I)

 Taishō and early Shōwa periods

-The chief new strain of Japanese fiction in this period was proletarian literature, first in the form of works actually produced by members of the working class and then by university-educated intellectuals.
-Politically, proletarian writers were suppressed, so severely in the 1930s that works by those compelled to renounce their earlier socialist convictions have come to be categorized as "conversion literature" (Nakano Shigeharu being a prime example).
+The chief new strain of Japanese fiction in this period was proletarian literature (puroretaria bungaku), both in the form of a relatively small number of works produced by members of the working class and as a much larger number coming from the pens of university-educated intellectuals.
+Politically, proletarian writers were suppressed, so severely in the 1930s that works by those compelled to renounce their earlier socialist convictions have come to be categorized as "conversion literature" (tenkō bungaku), with Nakano Shigeharu being a prime example.

-The "artistic" writers were often directly influenced by Western modernism or, in the case of the Newly Arisen Art School, bound mostly by overt opposition to proletarian writing.
-Wartime literature included reportage from the front (Hino Ashihei), relatively isolated activity (Nakajima Atsushi, Tanizaki Jun'ichirō), and outright support for the war effort (Shimaki Kensaku, Tokunaga Sunao).
+The Artistic School (Geijutsu-ha) writers were often directly influenced by Western modernism or, in the case of the Newly Arisen Art School (Shinkō geijutsu-ha), bound mostly by overt opposition to proletarian writing.
+Wartime literature (senji-ka bungaku) included reportage from the front (Hino Ashihei), cases of relatively isolated literary activity (Nakajima Atsushi, Tanizaki Jun'ichirō), and outright support for the war effort (Shimaki Kensaku, Tokunaga Sunao).
 The issues raised by "conversion" and the nature of the relationship between politics and fiction were to affect literary developments in the immediate postwar period.

 - puroretaria bungaku: プロレタリア文学